rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 <!-- ======================================================================= -->
 ## implicit associations

-(related to the implementation of close modifiers)
+(related to the implementation of forced subsections)

 The focus of this part is on the implementation of:
-Section `s1`, which is declared by some sectioning node `n1`, is a forced (or structural) subsection of `s0` (i.e. regardless of any close modifier), if `n1` is a descendant of a node that is associated with `s0`.

-In short: How to avoid conflicts due to implicit associations?
+How to avoid conflicts due to implicit associations, if close modifiers had to be supported?

 ### example fragment